Is Patchouli Edible?

 Patchouli, a shrubby perennial plant native to tropical Southeast Asian countries, has now spread to other parts of Asia and South America.
 This herb has a wide range of uses, but one question that often arises is whether it is safe to consume.

-In this blog, we will explore the benefits and risks of consuming patchouli.
+In this blog, we will explore the Risks and benefits of consuming patchouli.

 Typically, patchouli is used in perfumes, essential oils, scented soaps and incense.
 But it’s not just limited to this, as it has various other uses too.